Multi Port Forwarder

 -

-Direction - direction of the first packet
+Direction - The direction of the first packet that triggers

-- Protocol - UDP or TCP
+- Protocol - UDP or TCP.

-- Port - a port number 1-65535
+- Port - A port number from 1 to 65535.

 -

-no continuous monitoring of
+no continuous monitoring of DNS name associations.

 -

-of its network card or a broadcast/multicast.
+computer has the local MAC address of its network card or a broadcast/multicast

 Forward Traffic As...